CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

    ![](media/gs-g-et-25.png)

-1. The field will be populated with the details and click on **Next**.
+1. The field will be populated with the details, and click on **Next**.

    ![](media/data-migration-04-1.png)